 "I was excited to form my team after the 2017 autumn elections, work with KCL IT STOPS HERE, tackle mental health issues by raising awareness, and to work with other women focused society to gain more opportunities for women!"

 - Alicia Tan, 2nd year LLB Law

-For any questions about our Networks, the changes from ‘Associations’ or how to get involved – please contact our KCLSU Representation Team or the relevant Network Officer.
+For any questions about our Networks, please contact our KCLSU Representation Team or the relevant Network Officer.